 GeneCards Summary for SIRT1 Gene

 SIRT1 (Sirtuin 1) is a Protein Coding gene.
-Diseases associated with SIRT1 include Xeroderma Pigmentosum, Group D and Hiv-1.
-Among its related pathways are Regulation of retinoblastoma protein and Integrated Breast Cancer Pathway.
-GO annotations related to this gene include identical protein binding and transcription factor binding.
-An important paralog of this gene is SIRT5.
+Diseases associated with SIRT1 include Periapical Periodontitis and Aging.
+Among its related pathways are AMP-activated Protein Kinase (AMPK) Signaling and Amphetamine addiction.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and transcription factor binding.
+An important paralog of this gene is SIRT2.

 UniProtKB/Swiss-Prot for SIRT1 Gene